Ecommerce is expected to grab even more of the retail pie, with a projected growth of nearly $11 trillion between 2021 and 2025.

 But there are other advantages, too.

-Reviews help build trust – especially if you have an endorsement from a celebrity.
+Reviews help build trust – especially if you have an endorsement from a carefully vetted celebrity or famous influencer.

 They also provide the fresh, unique content Google craves.
-Just be sure to mark them up with review schema, too.
+Just be sure to mark them up with the review schema.

 Tools like Optimizely and Google Optimize provide an intuitive way to test even the slightest variations within product pages, which you should absolutely do to figure out the ideal configuration.